SystemsApproach/sdn/arch.rst

-:numref:`Figure %s <fig-stack>`, and in the context of the exemplar components, correspond to a combination of *gNMI*, *gNOI* and *FlowObjective* in the first case, and a combination of *gNMI*, *gNOI* and either *P4Runtime* or *OpenFlow* in the second case.  gRPC is shown as the transport protocol for these APIs—an implementation choice, but one that we will generally assume from here on.
+:numref:`Figure %s <fig-stack>`, and in the context of the exemplar components, correspond to a combination of *gNMI*, *gNOI* and *FlowObjective* in the first case, and a combination of *gNMI*, *gNOI* and either *P4Runtime* or *OpenFlow* in the second case.  gRPC, an open source remote procedure call framework, is shown as the transport protocol for these APIs—an implementation choice, but one that we will generally assume from here on.
 (Note that OpenFlow, unlike the other protocols, does not run over gRPC.)
+We discuss all of these acronyms and interfaces in further detail below.

 .. _fig-stack: